dallison/neutron/neutron/docs/user_guide.md

 Neutron's standard ROS serialization system is 100% wire compatible with all other ROS serialization systems and thus messages can be exchanged with any traditional ROS (version 1, not DDS), system.

 The compacted serialization system uses [LEB128](https://en.wikipedia.org/wiki/LEB128) encoding for all integer types and, in general, will save 3 bytes per integer, including those uses for the lengths of strings and vectors.
 This results in a smaller serialized message with the disadvantage of being incompatible with standard ROS messages.
-Each message has a function provided to `Expand` a compacted serialized message into a standard ROS message (involves a copy).
+Each message has a static function provided to `Expand` a compacted serialized message into a standard ROS message (involves a copy), and one to `Compact` from standard message into a compact form.

 ## Generated files
 The input .msg files are convered to two C++ files.
 Say the input .msg file is Foo.msg: